 Penalties & Sentencing for East Brunswick DUI Charges

 ► First Offense DWI

 For a first offense DUI you often have more flexibility in court when it comes to beating the case or minimizing the penalties.
 This is because the penalties can vary wildly depending on the facts of your case.
-For instance, if the breathalyzer reading is a 0.09% then you face only a 90 day loss of your license.
-However, if the reading is a 0.15% then you face at least 7 months up to 1 year loss of your license and the installation of an ignition interlock device in your vehicle during the period of suspension and an additional 6 – 12 months after you get your license back.
+For instance, if the breathalyzer reading is a 0.09% then you face only a 90 day period during which an ignition interlock device must be installed in your vehicle.
+You also face the loss of your license until you install the interlock device.
+However, if the reading is a 0.15% then you face at least 4 months and up to 6 months loss of your license and the installation of an ignition interlock device in your vehicle during the period of suspension and an additional 9 – 15 months after you get your license back.
 To learn more about the penalties for a DWI first offense you can visit our topic page.

 ► Second Offense DWI

 With a second DWI case you will typically get the “all or nothing” scenario.
 The suspension is 1 to 2 years no matter what if you are convicted or plead guilty.
 A suppression of the BAC reading or urine results (for drug DWI cases) will not affect the duration of the suspension like in a first offense case because all the prosecutor needs to prove is intoxication which can be done through the field sobriety testings and police officer’s observations (bloodshot eyes, slurred speech, alcohol on breath, etc.).
 However, one thing the judge does have discretion on is the amount of jail time.
 For a second offense DUI the statute requires at least 2 days and up to 90 days in county jail.
 But at the time of sentencing, you are given an opportunity to make a persuasive argument that the judge should only impose the minimum time of 2 days and convert it into 48 hours at IDRC.
 To learn more you can visit our second offense DWI topic page.